Professor Tanaka: Other media

-Professor Tanaka while wrestling of the World Wrestling Council he was also featured in a television commercial for the Sello Rojo brand of rice in Puerto Rico.
+While wrestling with the World Wrestling Council, Professor Tanaka was also featured in a television commercial for the Sello Rojo brand of rice in Puerto Rico.
 His other appearance in a commercial was for Colgate toothpaste with Pat Morita.
-Tanaka was seen as an extra in a few of David Lee Roth's music videos in the mid-1980s.
+Tanaka was seen as an extra in a few of David Lee Roth's music videos in the mid-1980s, as well as a product tester on NBC's "Fight Back!
+With David Horowitz".

 By the early 1980s, Kalani's body could not handle the beatings in the ring any longer, and he moved into the film world on a more permanent basis.
 His first film was the 1981 Chuck Norris vehicle An Eye for an Eye and his last film was 1995's Hard Justice (starring David Bradley and Charles Napier).
 He appeared opposite Arnold Schwarzenegger in The Running Man as "Sub-Zero", the red-armor clad "stalker" who is a sadistic hockey-samurai with a scythe that "slices his enemies limb from limb into quivering, bloody sushi".

 Other notable roles include The Perfect Weapon, 3 Ninjas, Black Rain, Darkman, Pee-wee's Big Adventure, and Last Action Hero.

 Tanaka was one of three semi-retired professional wrestlers to compete in a tug-of-war match with two other wrestlers teamed up against a large group of children on the Nickelodeon series Wild and Crazy Kids in the early 1990s.